 |max.
 30 Pa||max.
 60 Pa|

-The CM-6 masks must be stored in a dark, cool, and dust-free place free from sudden temperature changes.
+The CM-6 tactical gas mask must be stored in a dark, cool and dust-free place free from sudden temperature changes.
 The storage room should be ventilated regularly.
 Temperatures may vary between 10°C and 25°C within relative humidity up to 65%.
-The stored products may not be exposed to radiant heat and sunshine.
-Fuels, solvents, lubricants, and other inflammable substances, including chemicals, must not be stored together with masks.
-Moreover, there may not be any electric machines or appliances that produce electric sparks and discharges during their operation (ozone creation).
+Full face gas masks must not be exposed to radiant heat or sunshine.
+Fuels, solvents, lubricants and other inflammable substances, including chemicals, must not be stored with masks.
+Moreover, there must not be any electrical machines or appliances that produce sparks or discharges during operation (ozone creation).

-Avoid any deformations of the rubber parts of the facepiece and internal mask when storing the masks.
+Avoid deformation of the rubber parts of the facepiece and internal CBRN gas mask during storage.

 "THANK YOU MIRA!"
 Our family LOVES our MIRA CM-6M GAS MASKS!!!
 The construction is superior, the quality of the materials is very high grade, and the workmanship is superb.
 We highly recommend this gas mask to all who care about their ability to breath when the air won't allow it.